Airbnb Pricing Guide: How to Determine Airbnb Prices

 It's no secret that the short-term rental market offers higher rental income than traditional long-term rentals.
 With Airbnb, you can take advantage of price surges during holidays, long weekends, and festivals.
 While it might take a bit more effort, the potential for higher earnings makes it worthwhile.
 Plus, you can charge cleaning fees as a standard extra, helping cover your maintenance costs.

-To really succeed, you need a solid pricing strategy that helps you stay competitive and profitable.
+To really succeed, you need a solid Airbnb pricing strategy that helps you stay competitive and profitable.
 Your strategy needs to balance attracting guests with making sure you're earning enough to cover your costs and make a good return.
 Let's look at the key elements that will help you create a pricing strategy that works for your property.

 - School holiday periods